10 Essential Health Care Administration Skills (and How to Develop Them)

 Some core tasks associated with health care administration include the following:

-While these tasks don’t involve direct interaction with patients, they can directly affect their care.
+While these tasks don’t involve direct interaction with patients, they can indirectly affect their care.
 When these areas run effectively, activities that involve patients can proceed with minimal delays or issues.

 Ultimately, the work of health care administrators can improve a facility’s ability to deliver the best possible care to patients.